Primary page content

 Your living expenses at university will vary according to your personal circumstances and choices.
 Here are some rough estimates of what you might be spending weekly:

-The majority of our halls cost between £140-£215 per week (including bills), depending on what kind of accommodation and facilities you choose.
-We also offer some double/studio rooms that will cost around £290 per week.
+The majority of single rooms in our halls cost between £158-£234 per week (including bills), depending on what kind of accommodation and facilities you choose.
+We also offer some self-contained studio rooms or rooms that can accommodate couples that will cost up to £337

-Private accommodation in the local area is relatively cheap compared to other parts of London, so you should be able to find affordable accommodation once you leave halls and start renting privately.
+Private accommodation in the local area is relatively cheap compared to other parts of London, so you should be able to find affordable accommodation once you leave halls and start renting privately, but you should bear in mind that utility costs are expected to go up this year.

 If you're living in our halls then utilities such as electricity and gas are included in your rent.
-If you're renting privately, we recommend budgeting around £10 a week for your energy bills.
+If you're renting privately, this may vary depending on the supplier.

 Budget: £6-£15 a week